 Along the coast, we stopped in for tea with Thomas and Lina.
 We ended up having a nine-day adventure in Mission Beach with them.

 Further south we stopped near Gympy to see our friend Lisa whom we met in Panama in 2017.
 We had been anticipating and looking forward to this visit.
 When we finally arrived she said, “Surprise!
 We sold the house and are moving but I didn’t want you to not stop by.”

 We stayed the week and I hope we were at least a bit of help with the packing.
 I thoroughly enjoyed the hours being able to spend with Lisa again just talking and catching up with her life.
 Time is a luxury we never seemed to have enough of before we retired.
 Often, time with friends was far too limited.
 What a luxury to be able to sit for hours talking and building deeper relationships.

 We camped for the week out on Lisa’s massive piece of land where cows, horses, and koalas wandered.
 At night the koala bears grunted and made a racket.
 The neighbor dog who panted like a sow would also wander by looking for Cowboy, Lisa’s dog.
 They stayed out late together on their own little adventures.

 Life on an Island

-Just before leaving Queensland we caught up with the parents of one of our best friends from North Carolina.
+Just before leaving Queensland, we caught up with the parents of one of our best friends from North Carolina.
 They graciously invited us into their home and took us on a tour of their island.
 We spend mornings riding bicycles.
 Their helmets had a dozen or so zip ties sticking out of them.
-They were supposed to be a deterrent during swooping season to keep away the Australian magpies.
+They were supposed to be a deterrent during the swooping season to keep away the Australian magpies.
 They are known for leaving nasty gashes on the head that can require stitches.

 In the evenings we ate dinner together and enjoyed long discussions about politics, retirement, and life in general.